 The Gould Health Center is committed to a comprehensive health approach that is sensitive to the needs of our students as adolescent individuals and to the school community as a whole.
 We encourage students to begin to take responsibility for their physical and mental well being and, at the same time, realize their part in regard to the overall well being of the community.
 While we feel responsible for intervention in treating the illnesses and health needs of our students, we also stress prevention as a means for maintaining optimum wellness.

-The Gould Academy Health Center is staffed by registered nurses and an administrative assistant.
-A full time certified athletic trainer also works closely with the health center and student-athletes.
-The health center is conveniently located in the middle of campus between Hansom Hall and the McLaughlin Science Center.
-The health center has eight beds for students who need nursing care, a private room for counseling and office space for the staff.
+The Gould Academy Health Center is staffed by four registered nurses and an administrative assistant.
+A full-time certified athletic trainer also works closely with the health center and student-athletes.
+The health center is conveniently located in the middle of campus between Hanscom Hall and the McLaughlin Science Center.
+The health center has eight beds for students who need nursing care, a private room for counseling, and office space for the staff.

 A nurse is on campus from 7:30 a.m. to 6:00 p.m.
 Monday through Friday.
 Outside of Health Center Office Hours, there’s a nurse available, on call as needed, when school is in session.
 On weekends a nurse attends brunch and dinner and is at the Health Center by appointment.

 The Gould Academy Health Center provides a range of services to students including nursing care, prescription medication administration, counseling and mental health services, and more.